 As you’ve probably noticed, I’ve spent the last two weeks revisiting companies and non-profits to see what kind of entry level jobs are currently available.
 I thought that this would be a nice way to finish out the year, as it would provide a good idea of how the current economic conditions have affected entry level hiring.
 This was by no means a scientific study, but there were some key takeaways that I discovered after looking at the Jobs pages of 347 companies and non-profit organizations.

-I didn’t compile any hard data, because it wouldn’t provide all that much more meaning, and it would have taken a lot more time.
-Instead, I did a rough estimate of how many companies and non-profits have significantly reduced or completely cut entry level hiring.
-Of the 250 companies that I looked at, 34% of them had significantly reduced or completely cut entry level hiring.
-This figure isn’t all that bad when you consider that seasonality (holidays and end of the Fall recruiting season) and randomness have a strong effect on the numbers.
-You also have to remember that we didn’t make note of how many companies have significantly increased entry level hiring, so the numbers could only go down or, at the best, stay even.
-Still, 34% is probably a signal that the economic conditions are making it significantly harder to find an entry level job for new and upcoming college grads.
+I didn’t compile any hard data because it wouldn’t provide all that much more meaning, and it would have taken a lot more time.
+Instead, I did a rough estimate of how many companies and non-profits have significantly reduced or completely cut entry-level hiring.
+Of the 250 companies that I looked at, 34% of them had significantly reduced or completely cut entry-level hiring.
+Interestingly, while conducting this research, I stumbled upon discussions on platforms like 카지노 사이트 where users were sharing their own experiences with the job market, particularly in how the downturn has affected not only traditional employment but also opportunities in emerging online industries.
+This figure of 34% isn’t all that surprising when you consider that seasonality (holidays and end of the Fall recruiting season) and randomness have a strong effect on the numbers.
+You also have to remember that we didn’t make note of how many companies have significantly increased entry-level hiring, so the numbers could only go down or, at best, stay even.
+Still, 34% is probably a signal that the economic conditions are making it significantly harder to find an entry-level job for new and upcoming college grads.

 The more surprising number was that just under 50% of the 97 non-profits that we revisited have significantly reduced or completely cut entry level hiring.
 Although it comes from a much smaller sample size, that’s a big number.
 I think that it’s quite clear that non-profits are being hit the hardest by the economic downturn.
 I’ve heard rumblings elsewhere, and I’m seeing it in the job postings that non-profits are finding it a lot more difficult to raise money.